Stuycs-K/lab11-stuyrim-5-fentons-hernandeza/README.md

 | Debuff Action  | Sleep: 1 - 3 turns   ☑️ (sleep is a new feature) |
 | Support Self  | Clears status effects  ✅|
 | Special Attack  | Insta-kill character under 8 HP, 6 Points req  ✅|

-List Of Features
-1. Sleep status condition, managed by editing sleep count and checking if the adventurer can move in Game.java
-2. Bleed persistant damage, made by triggerBleed in adventurer/bleedCount and utilized via techpriest attacks function
-3. Attack tick and attack multiplier, the reason for both existing was to make attack tick being negative an easier thing to manage
-4. Distributable damage from a single turn through the cyborg special attack
-5. Clearing of all status conditions in the lich support
-6. Power word kill being unique to TechnoLich and dealing true damage, which is essentially just removing attack multiplier
-7. Cool border, made by an edited draw border function
-8. Random name generator made via dictionary of names